Skip to content

 Overall Architecture

 HyperGaussians is a plug-and-play representation enhancement module.
 In the original pipeline (e.g., FlashAvatar), the MLP outputs expression-dependent offsets \(\Delta\mu, \Delta r, \Delta s\).
-With HyperGaussians, the MLP instead outputs a latent vector \(z_\psi\), from which MAP-estimated offsets are computed via the conditional distribution of the high-dimensional Gaussian.
-Only the Gaussian representation is replaced; all other components (loss functions, hyperparameters) remain unchanged.
+With HyperGaussians, the MLP instead outputs a latent vector \(z_\psi\), and the MAP-estimated offsets are calculated via the conditional distribution of the high-dimensional Gaussian.
+The process only involves replacing the Gaussian representation, leaving other parts (loss functions, hyperparameters) unchanged.

 Key Designs